Validate page counts using hardware checks

 Click Apply Differences.
 This applies the page counts and any cost differences to the print log.

 Hardware-level page count checks are not enabled by default.
-Sites should carefully consider these limitations and known issues before implementing:
+Always carefully consider these limitations and known issues before implementing:

 Hardware-level checks slow down printing a little (a few seconds between each job).
 The system needs to take a count snapshot before and after a job.
 The start/end of a job is detected by the printer entering an idle state and stabilization on some devices can take a few seconds (printing => idle).
 This process adds a small delay between each job.

-Copier functions that delay printing such as printing to a "Mailbox" will prevent PaperCut from detecting the print job as it is expected that the print job is printed imediately.
+Copier functions that delay printing such as printing to a "Mailbox" will prevent PaperCut from detecting the print job as it is expected that the print job is printed immediately.

 Not all devices support SNMP and even some devices that do, do not support the ability to check page counts at the hardware level.
 Most major MPF/MFD devices support SNMP, however, smaller printer brands might not.
 Make sure you test this option across your device type(s) once enabled.